 I have a lower back muscle spasm.
 How did it happen?

-There were warning signs, believe me
+There were warning signs.
+Believe me

-Your lifestyle contributes too
+Your lifestyle contributes too.

-Take a step back and look at the bigger picture
+Take a step back and look at the bigger picture.

 Stage 1 – Healthy and strong

-Stage 2 – Falling apart
+Stage 2 – Falling apart bit by bit

 Stage 3 – The last block

-The last block is removed and now the muscles in your lower back attempt to desperately save your vertebrae from shifting or your spine from collapsing, the same way the tower is about to collapse.
+The last block is removed, and now the muscles in your lower back attempt to desperately save your vertebrae from shifting or your spine from collapsing, the same way the tower is about to collapse.
 This is how you end up with a painful muscle spasm in your lower back.

-You thought you fixed it
+You thought you fixed it.

 Pushed to the limit